Common Uses

 Download in PDF, MS Word, or OpenDocument (.odt).

-Use the Instructions and fill in with the agent that will be used in the document and be sure to inform them the responsibilities and terms of the document.
-There should be at least two (2) copies of the form made for each of the parties.
+Use the Instructions and fill in with the agent who will be used in the document, and be sure to inform them of the responsibilities and terms of the document.
+There should be at least two copies of the form made for each of the parties.

-Sign this form falls under “financial” related use, it must be authorized in accordance with State ‘Durable’ Laws.
-Which usually means the form must be signed with the principal in front of a notary public, witness(es), or both.
+If this form is used for “financial” purposes, it must be authorized in accordance with State Durable Laws.
+This usually means the form must be signed by the principal in front of a notary public, witness(es), or both.

 5. Acting as an Agent